yiisoft/validator/docs/guide/using-validator.md

 # Using validator

-Validator allows checking of data in any format.
+Validator allows to check data in any format.
 Here are some of the most common use cases.

 ## Data